-The family agrees to furnish accurate and timely information to THA in order to determine if the family is eligible for continued occupancy.
-The family will complete an Application for Continued Occupancy when notified to do so by THA.
-Verifications and Consent Forms will be obtained; and determinations made in accordance with the approved THA rent schedule and this Occupancy Policy.
-The family will be notified in writing of any change in rent or unit size and of any misrepresentation or any Lease violations revealed by the reexamination and the corrective action to be taken.
-The refusal of the resident to attend the scheduled annual reexamination or furnish the information required by THA in a timely manner, is considered grounds for Lease termination.
-The resident agrees to comply with the THA request for verifications by signing the release forms for third-party sources, presenting documents for review, or providing other suitable forms of verification information.
+The family agrees to furnish accurate and timely information to VHA in order to determine if the family is eligible for continued occupancy.
+The family will complete an Application for Continued Occupancy when notified to do so by VHA.
+Verifications and Consent Forms will be obtained, and determinations made in accordance with the approved VHA rent schedule and this Occupancy Policy.
+The family will be notified in writing in 90-120 days in advance of the scheduled reexamination effective date so that the examination can be completed timely, in order to give the family reasonable notice of any change in rent or unit size and of any misrepresentation or any Lease violations revealed by the reexamination and the corrective action to be taken.

+The refusal to the resident to attend the scheduled annual reexamination or furnish the information required by VHA in a timely manner, is considered grounds for Lease termination.
+The resident agrees to comply with the VHA request for verifications by signing the release forms for third party sources, presenting documents for review, or providing other suitable forms of verification.

-When THA determines the amount of Rent (Total Tenant Payment or Tenant Rent) payable by the resident (not including determination of THA's Schedule of Utility Allowances for families) or determines that the resident must transfer to another unit based on family composition, THA shall notify the resident in writing of the new amount and the effective date.
-The Notice shall state that the resident may ask for an explanation of how the amount was computed by the THA, or the determination made for change of unit size, stating the specific grounds for the determination by THA; and that if the resident does not agree with the determination, the resident shall have the right to request a hearing under the HA's grievance procedure.
-If the resident asks for an explanation, the THA shall respond within a reasonable time.
+When VHA determines that amount of rent (Total Tenant Payment or Tenant Rent) payable by the resident (not including determination of VHA's Schedule of Utility Allowances for families) or determines that the resident must transfer to another unit based on family composition, VHA will notify the resident in writing of the new amount and effective date.
+The Notice shall state that the resident may ask for an explanation of how the amount was computed by VHA, or the determination made for change in unit size, stating the specific grounds for the determination by VHA; and that if the resident does not agree with the determination, the resident shall have a right to request a hearing under VHA's grievance procedure.
+If the resident asks for an explanation, the VHA shall respond within a reasonable time.

-When the THA makes any changes in the amount of the Total Tenant Payment or Tenant Payment, THA shall give written notice to the resident.
-The Notice shall state the new amount of rent and the effective date, and will be sent to the family at least 30 days before the effective date stated in the Notice.
+When the VHA makes any changes in the amount of the Total Tenant Payment or Tenant Payment, effective date, and will be sent to the family at least 30 days before the effective date stated in the Notice.